 Be interviewed can be very stressful for both the interviewer and interviewee.
 If you begin the interview with a series of tough questions, he or she may become frazzled and not be able to give you answers that illustrate his or her actual abilities.

-The first step is to look through all of the submitted resumes and rule out those who obviously do not have the right qualifications for the job.
-If you have little to choose from, you might consider interviewing all of the candidates to see who seems the best suited for the job at hand.
+The first step is to look through all of the submitted resumes.
+Then rule out those who do not have the right qualifications for the job.
+If you have little to choose from, you might consider interviewing all of the candidates to see who seems the best suited for the task at hand.

 You should tailor your interview to the requirements of the job.
 You can usually tell a lot about people from how they conduct themselves during an interview.